derbyjs/derby/index.md

 >
 > **passed:** `undefined`, unless a value is specified via `model.pass`.
 See description below

-In path patterns, wildcards (`*`) will only match a single segment in the middle of a path, but they will match a single or mutliple path segments at the end of the path.
+In path patterns, wildcards (`*`) will only match a single segment in the middle of a path, but they will match a single or multiple path segments at the end of the path.
 In other words, they are non-greedy in the middle of a pattern and greedy at the end of a pattern.

 {% highlight javascript %}
 // Matches only model.push('messages', message)